inferless/stable-diffusion-v1-5/README.md

-# Diffusion Template
+# Stable Diffusion v1.5 Template
-This is template for diffusion-based operation with custom libs
+Stable Diffusion v1.5 is a text-to-image model by Stability AI, renowned for generating high-quality, diverse images from text prompts.

 ---
 ## Prerequisites